Skip to content

 • macOS Firewall allows the port.

-• The pairing code matches the current daemon or global service.
+• The pairing code matches the current service.

 Include: